Doonesbury by Garry Trudeau for November 04, 2008

 20. Missing large

-DougS over 15 years ago
+DougS about 16 years ago

 I think that it’s great that you guy’s are lined up around the block to vote.
 We spent $300 million up here on an election that changed nothing.
 You literally have the power to change America, and by extension, the world, in the palm of your hand.
 For so many years, America has been preaching to the rest of the world about the wonders of democracy, and had a really pathetic voter turnout.
 To me, I think that it’s wonderful that you guy’s can really “walk the walk” instead of just “talking the talk”.
 All that it took was a senior citizen and a man who is half African-American.
 If you haven’t voted, get out there.
 It’s only every four years.
 If you can wait in line for a Boxing Day sale, voting for your future should be worth hitting the street.
 No matter who becomes President, the real winners are you guy’s, for being involved in the process.
 One way or the other “a change is gonna come”